 - If you’re targeting professional millennials, be professional but also casual.
 Intersperse high-quality educational posts with current-event related content.

-- If you're targeting young people, post behind-the-scenes content with a casual voice.
-Post often and tap into Influencers (Step #7).
+- If you’re targeting young people (Gen-Z), post behind-the-scenes content with a casual voice.
+Post often and tap into Influencers and TikTok.

 I love this table from *Erika Heald on the Content Marketing Institute Blog identifying her three social media voice characteristics and how that’s reflected in her copy and the way she communicates on social media:*